 Yesterday, Roche announced a halt to the Phase 3 CREAD 1 and CREAD 2 trials of the anti-amyloid antibody crenezumab.
 According to a company press release, an interim analysis found the trial was unlikely to reach its primary endpoint of slowing decline on the CDR-SB.
 No safety issues cropped up.
-AC Immune developed the antibody and partners with Roche and Genentech.
-Roche noted that the Alzheimer Prevention Initiative Phase 2 trial for familial AD will continue with crenezumab.
+AC Immune developed the antibody and partners with Roche and Genentech for its clinical development.
+Roche noted that the Alzheimer Prevention Initiative Phase 2 trial of crenezumab in familial AD will continue.
 The company plans to present full findings at a to-be-determined scientific conference.

 “This is certainly disappointing,” Dave Morgan at Michigan State University in Grand Rapids wrote to Alzforum.
 He noted that crenezumab has unique features, including a low rate of side effects and a purported ability to inhibit the aggregation of Aβ, that initially suggested it might work well (full comment below).
 However, other researchers noted crenezumab’s limitations.
 “This is not unexpected, because the Phase 2 studies were not positive,” said Lon Schneider at the University of Southern California, Los Angeles.